 \section{Proof for Proposition \ref{thrm:1}}

-\begin{IEEEproof} An outage is declared for the primary user if any of the links PT-ST or ST-PR fail to achieve the threshold rate required to decode the signal($\R_\p$).
-For the secondary user, outage is dependent on the links PT-ST and ST-PR, and the decoding rate at SR has to meet the threshold $\R_\s$. \\ (i) \underline{\emph{$\Pr(\R_\ST^{\aOne} > \R_\p$):}} Using \eqref{eq:snrst-df} for $\SNR_\ST^{\aOne}$, we get
+\begin{IEEEproof} An outage is declared for the primary user if any of the links PT-ST or ST-PR fail to achieve the threshold rate required to decode the signal ($\R_\p$).
+For the secondary user, outage is dependent on the links PT-ST and ST-PR, and the decoding rate at SR must meet the threshold $\R_\s$.
+Mathematically speaking, we have that \\ (i) Derivation of $\Pr(\R_\ST^{\aOne} > \R_\p$): Using \eqref{eq:snrst-df} for $\SNR_\ST^{\aOne}$, we get